gvwilson/thirdbit/_posts/2024/2024-02-18-our-process.md

 -   Responsible: VP Engineering
 -   Contributors: project leads and other team members
 -   Products:
+    -   One-line summary of progress on each OKR (hopefully "we finished it" but not always)
     -   Ranked list of things that worked well and things that didn't
     -   Ranked list of ideas for things to try to adopt, improve, or drop